Nina Serebrova Flaunts Voluptuous Chest & Hourglass Shape In Semi-Sheer Dress

 “You’re so fine in black,” added a third follower with bomb emoji.

-“Wow Nina you are looking absolutely gorgeous in that stunning black dress,” a fourth comment red.
+“Wow Nina you are looking absolutely gorgeous in that stunning black dress,” a fourth comment read.

 Last month, Nina delighted her fans with another elegant look that included a top with a plunging neckline and a form-fitting skirt.